-The City of Hermiston's standard workday is 12:01am through 11:59pm.
-Our workweek for overtime purposes is 12:01am Sunday through 11:59pm Saturday each week.
+The City of Hermiston's standard workday is 12:00 .a.m. through 11:59 p.m.
+Our workweek for overtime purposes is 12:00 a.m.
+Monday through 11:59pm Sunday each week.

 The City pays one and one-half times a non-exempt employee's statutory regular hourly rate for all hours worked: 1) in excess of 8 hours per workday or in excess of 10 hours per workday for those employees working a 4/10 schedule, and 2) in excess of 40 hours per workweek.
 Hours not actually worked (for example, vacation, holidays, etc.) are not counted toward the 8 hour or 10 hour work day or 40 hour workweek for purposes of calculating overtime eligibility and pay.
 Also, overtime is not pyramided or otherwise paid more than once for the same hours worked.